Business Owners and Divorce

 You may have a lot to lose during a divorce.
 That business that you may have dreamed of opening your whole life and that you may have spent years creating may have to be sold, or you may have to give your former spouse a large share of it, or there could be other scenarios which are not likely to make you happy.

-In my practice as an experienced Franklin divorce attorney, I fight to help my clients keep the businesses that they have spent so much of their lives and their resources creating from the ground up.
+In my practice as an experienced Brentwood divorce attorney, I fight to help my clients keep the businesses that they have spent so much of their lives and their resources creating from the ground up.
 My goal is to help my clients keep all of their business.
 Where that is not possible, I try to help my clients trade off other assets that are not as important.
 I help my clients understand their rights and their legal options to try to meet their goals.

 How are businesses divided in a divorce?

 There are many ways that a judge may order a business to be divided.
 One of the easiest ways for the division of assets to occur is for the business to be put on sale.
 There is a clear assessment of the value of the business through the sale, and there is a clear division of the asset by dividing the profit equally.
 However, most people don’t want to sell and give up the businesses that they love and worked so hard to create.

 Another popular way to divide a business is to determine its value through a business valuation.
 This includes an assessment of the business capital (which includes real estate and equipment) and its ongoing and long-term profits, and good will.
 This can be tricky since value can be subjective.
 Who is to say how much that good will is worth?
 Sales can vary widely on the secondary market based on the venue and the timing.
 Determining ongoing profits can be tricky because it is essentially predicting the future based on past performance.
 So business valuation experts can differ in their opinions.